Aliases for CBX3 Gene

 GeneCards Summary for CBX3 Gene

 CBX3 (Chromobox 3) is a Protein Coding gene.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include identical protein binding and protein domain specific binding.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein domain specific binding.
 An important paralog of this gene is CBX1.

 UniProtKB/Swiss-Prot for CBX3 Gene

 Seems to be involved in transcriptional silencing in heterochromatin-like complexes.
 Recognizes and binds histone H3 tails methylated at Lys-9, leading to epigenetic repression.
 May contribute to the association of the heterochromatin with the inner nuclear membrane through its interaction with lamin B receptor (LBR).
 Involved in the formation of functional kinetochore through interaction with MIS12 complex proteins.
 Contributes to the conversion of local chromatin to a heterochromatin-like repressive state through H3 Lys-9 trimethylation, mediates the recruitment of the methyltransferases SUV39H1 and/or SUV39H2 by the PER complex to the E-box elements of the circadian target genes such as PER2 itself or PER1.